melfree/cycle2/README.md

 There are currently 4 API endpoints, which respond to the typical RESTful actions: Uploads, Favorites, and Purchases, which respond like:

-Show all uploads: `localhost:3000/home.json`
+Show all uploads: `GET localhost:3000/home.json`

-Show current users uploads: `localhost:3000/uploads.json`
+Show current users uploads: `GET localhost:3000/uploads.json`

-Add upload: `localhost:3000/uploads.json`

-``
+Add upload: `POST localhost:3000/uploads.json`, `data: {upload: {copyright: 0, photos: [BASE_64_ENCODED_JPEG, BASE_64_ENCODED_JPEG, ...], tags: "these are search tags"}}

 *__Note__: The starter code for this project was taken from an open source example.
-The original README text from that example is preserved below.*

----

 You can view the original starter blog post here: http://www.dovetaildigital.io/blog/2015/8/26/rails-and-ionic-make-love-part-two